Black hole Near Horizons through the Looking Glass

-We will now briefly describe the string-Carroll formalism to methodically expand a d+2-dimensional Lorentzian metric.
+\paragraph{Carroll expansions.} We will now briefly describe the string-Carroll formalism to methodically expand a $(d+2)$ - dimensional Lorentzian metric.
 Some other details of the transformations are collected in Appendix \ref{app: string-Carroll expansion} and the generalisations thereof can be found in \cite{Bagchi:2024rje}.
 Any Lorentzian metric can be decomposed in terms of the vielbeine as follows

 where $A',B'\in \{0,\cdots,d+1\}$ are the tangent space indices of the spacetime manifold and $\mu,\nu\in\{0,\cdots,d+1\}$ are the spacetime indices.
 The vielbeine, $\mathcal{E}^{A'}_\mu$ and $\mathcal{E}_{A'}^\mu$ can be split into longitudinal and transverse sectors in the following way